Skip to content

 Prague’s food scene has evolved far beyond goulash and dumplings.
 While hearty Czech classics still shine, so do craft bakeries, farmers’ markets, and global flavors.

-Discover top-rated Prague tours and experiences, and explore the best things to do in Prague — from castle night walks and beer tastings to river cruises and food tours.
-Book early for exclusive access and flexible cancellation.
+Make the most of your trip with top-rated Prague tours and experiences, covering the best things to do in Prague — from evening castle strolls and local beer tastings to river cruises and guided food walks.
+We may earn a commission if you book through our links — at no additional cost to you.

 Events, Nightlife and Seasonal Fun